benoitpointet/devonthink-graph-view/README.md

 ## Usage
 1. **Select several items then launch the applescript.** If you launch without selecting, the script will take all search results (if in search mode) or the direct children of the current group.
 2. A progress bar appears showing you progress info.
 3. The script opens the `index.html` file and populates it with the graph data.
+	* Every items is a node, groups are blue.
+	* Edges represente parent-child relationships.
 4. You may zoom in/out and pan in the graph.

+## Performance
+It works well under 200 items.
+Over that, it's robust but sluggish: both generating the graph and letting the force-directed layout happen on the web page will take many seconds/minutes.